-Suspension, Exclusion and Instruction Restricting Activity Pending Investigation
+Instruction Restricting Suspension, Exclusion and

-- 25. QMUL may suspend, exclude or instruct restriction of activity for any student who is the subject of an allegation of misconduct or against whom a criminal charge is pending or who is the subject of a police investigation. - 26.
+- Pending Investigation QMUL may suspend, exclude or instruct restriction of activity for any student who is the subject of an allegation of misconduct or against whom a criminal charge is pending or who is the subject of a police investigation.
+27.26.
 In such circumstances suspension, exclusion or instruction restricting activity pending investigation are not penalties, and will not be used as such.
 The purpose is to enable QMUL to exercise its duty of care to staff and students while an investigation takes place.
-The reasons for any decision to suspend or exclude a student will be recorded and will be made available to the student along with details about the length of the suspension/exclusion/restriction of activity. - 27.
-Where immediate suspension, exclusion or instruction restricting activity is necessary to preserve good order or to protect staff or students from harm, it may be imposed with immediate effect.
-In such cases, the student may make representations against the decision within five days of its notification. - 28.
+The reasons for any decision to suspend or exclude a student will be recorded and will be made available to the student along with details about the length of the suspension/exclusion/restriction of activity.
+28.27.
+Where immediate suspension, exclusion or instruction restricting activity is necessary a proportionate step to take to preserve good order or to protect staff or students from harm, it may be imposed with immediate effect.
+In such cases, the student may make representations against the decision within five days of its notification.
 Suspension will generally only be used where exclusion from specified activities or facilities would be inappropriate.
-Exclusion will generally only be used where an instruction restricting activity would be inappropriate. - 29.
+Exclusion will generally only be used where an instruction restricting activity would be inappropriate.
 When a student is suspended pending investigation an investigation will take place as outlined in this code.
-It is expected that investigations will be conducted promptly and normally within 25 working days. - 30.
+It is expected that investigations will be conducted promptly and normally within 25 working days.
 A student who has been suspended, excluded or received an instruction restricting activity may make representations against the decision to the President and Principal in writing.
-The President and Principal will consider such representations and respond in writing. - 31.
-A student may request a review of a suspension, exclusion or instruction restricting activity should new information come to light.
-In such circumstances, the student makes the request to the President and Principal who will respond in writing. - 32.
-At institutional level a Vice Principal has the authority to suspend, exclude or instruct a restriction of activity pending hearing.
-The Academic Registrar has the authority to exclude, or instruct a restriction of activity following consultation with the Vice Principal. - 33.
-At school/institute level a Head of School/institute, Institute Director has the authority to exclude a student from facilities and activities or instruct a restriction of activity pending investigation. - 34.
-The President of the Students' Union has the authority to exclude a student from facilities and activities or instruct a restriction of activity pending investigation where this is provided for in the applicable regulations. - 35.
-At professional services directorate level a Director, has the authority to exclude or instruct a restriction of activity pending hearing where this is provided Code of Student Discipline: Regulations for the Management of Student Misconduct for in the applicable regulations.
+The President and Principal will consider such representations and respond in writing.
+A student may request a review of a suspension, exclusion or 32.31. instruction restricting activity should new information come to light.
+In such circumstances, the student makes the request to the President and Principal who will respond in writing.
+At institutional level a Vice Principal has the authority to suspend. exclude or instruct a restriction of activity pending hearing.
+The Academic Registrar has the authority to exclude, or instruct a restriction of activity following consultation with the Vice Principal.
+At school/institute level a Head of School/institute, Institute Director has the authority to exclude a student from facilities and activities or instruct a - The President of the Students' Union has the authority to exclude a student from facilities and activities or instruct a restriction of activity pending investigation where this is provided for in the applicable regulations.